What Ranking Factors is Google Looking for in 2021?

 Loading speed seems to get more important to Google with each major change.
 In these days when the average internet speed of the Top 50 countries with the fastest internet exceeds 10 Mbps, people don’t want to wait long for pages to load anymore.
 In fact, now that the majority of internet users prefer to use mobile devices over desktops, over half of users claim that they will leave a site if it takes over 3 seconds to load.
 Optimising your site for mobile and prioritising fast page load times is essential for a good user experience, and can impact search results as well.

 If a lot of other sites are linking to your site, Google takes that as a sign that you wrote something interesting and useful to other people.
 These inbound links or “backlinks” are links from other sites to your website.
 Sometimes, these links come naturally, other times, you have to work for them, such as writing a guest post on someone else’s blog so you can link back to your own site.
 If you’re able to get a backlink from an authority site such as a government agency, you may even get a massive boost to your rankings!

 What about the other 190+ factors?

-While the five factors above are critical to your rankings, they also incorporate some of the other 190-some-odd elements that Google looks for to decide search result rankings.
+While the five factors above are critical to your SEO rankings, they also incorporate some of the other 190-some-odd elements that Google looks for to decide search result rankings.
 Other factors include things like Age of your Site, Content Rank, Keyword Density, Page Tags, Duplicate Content, Site Usability and many, many more.
 If you want to take a look at the list, check out this Entrepreneur.com article and scroll down to the Infographic.